Posts by Anna

 Why do I enjoy my job?
 I can remember spending school holidays with my Grandma, who had me tending to her feet!
 So I guess a career in Podiatry was inevitable!
 I qualified with a degree from the University of Huddersfield in 1996, and went straight into work with the local NHS, spending the…

 Athlete’s Foot – Not just for athletes!
-One of the things that we see all the time in our clinic is fungal infections on feet,otherwise known as Athlete’s Foot.
+One of the things that we see all the time in foot and ankle clinic is fungal infections, otherwise known as Athlete’s Foot.
 It’s a really common condition.
-There are studies that have shown it can affect up to 70% of the population at some point in their lives.…
+There are studies that have shown it can affect up to 70% of the population at some point in their…

-As podiatrists, one of the things we check in your feet is circulation.
+As podiatrists, one of the things that we’re trained to look at when we’re checking your feet, is your circulation.
 This month’s blog will focus on circulation problems.
 Your circulation can be divided into two main categories, the macrovascular and the microvascular.
-Your macrovascular circulation is the main blood vessels that run from your heart down to your feet, and your microvascular…
+Your macrovascular circulation is the main blood vessels that run from your heart…

 Read More“Why on earth do you want to mess with feet all day?”